 Your college record will often include these scores.
 Call the Registrar’s Office at the college or university where you attended or graduated; tell them you need a copy of any test scores in your file.

 American Mensa will accept either an official transcript or a letter signed by a school administrator.
 Therefore, the Registrar may write a letter to Mensa that states your file indicates you made a certain score on a certain test, or they may copy the relevant page(s) of your file.
 Have the Registrar provide the paperwork to you in a sealed envelope and then send that envelope, unopened, to American Mensa, or have them send the sealed envelope directly to American Mensa.

-* Please keep in mind that, due to changes made to these tests over their histories, American Mensa does not accept the results of the SAT if taken after Jan.
+Note: Due to changes made to these tests over their histories, American Mensa does not accept the results of the SAT if taken after Jan.
 31, 1994; the ACT if taken after September 1989; or the GRE if taken after September 2001.
-Get more information on common qualifying scores.